Pyrrha-Platform/Pyrrha-Deployment-Configurations/DOCKER_COMPOSE.md

    export MDB_PASSWORD=example
    ```

-   Optionally, you can add this line to `bashrc` or `.zshrc` file so it is automatically set whenever a terminal is opened.
+   Optionally, you can add this line to `.bashrc` or `.zshrc` file so it is automatically set whenever a terminal is opened.

 Let's configure each of the services.